 Super lightweight aerodynamics

 One client came to us with a requirement for super light weight kit.
-In the case of their business, every 5kg they could save meant an extra product could be loaded into their trailers and this had a direct positive impact on their profits.
+In the case of their business, every 5kg they could save meant an extra product could be loaded into their vans and this had a direct positive impact on their profits.
 We worked with them to design and manufacture a lightweight pod, side wings, GRP shelf, roof and even a lightweight interior wheelbox and external wheelarch kit.

 The outcome was highly satisfactory for the client, as we reduced their original aerodynamics kit weight of 133kg to 90.5kg.
 Of that, our AEROLITE roof saved them 20kgs on the roof alone.
 It’s always rewarding to see that even small improvements can make a huge difference to our clients and our ability to scrutinise data and test many variations of kit in a short space of time is what maximises our ability to be innovative.